curl/everything-curl/building-binary.md

 ## Installing from your package repository

-curl and libcurl have been around for a very long time and most Linux distributions, BSD versions and other *nix versions have package repositories that allow you to install curl packages.
+curl and libcurl have been around for a long time and most Linux distributions, BSD versions and other *nix versions have package repositories that allow you to install curl packages.